- According to IEC 60502-1 and GB Standard

 In some cases, the cable might be just six to eight inches deep.
 In other instances, there may be several feet of earth covering hiding the cable.
 So, how do you find a cable that’s buried underground electrical cables?
 Well, here are some ways to locate them:

-a)Hum Devices: These devices, like radio receivers, detect magnetic radiations emanating from live electricity travelling inside a cable.
+a)Hum Devices: These devices, like radio receivers, detect magnetic radiations emanating from live electricity traveling inside a cable.
 For the device to work, power must be flowing through the cable

-b)Radio Frequency Detectors: These RF devices pick up low-frequency radio signals emitted from metal pipes and underground electrical cable
+b)Radio Frequency Detectors: These RF devices pick up low-frequency radio signals emitted from metal pipes and electrical tray cable

 d)Metal Detectors: These detectors are very handy at picking up signals of flat objects that are buried at reasonable depths.
 However, they may miss signals emitted from round cables

-So, with so much depending on making the right choices, how do you ensure that you have the right electrical cable or wire for your project?
-Well, it’s one thing to do your diligence when buying a product – but you really don’t know much about the manufacturing of that electrical wire, or what raw materials go into the final product.
+So, with so much depending on making the right choices, how do you ensure that you have the right commercial electrical cable or wire for your project?
+Well, it’s one thing to do your diligence when buying a product – but you really don’t know much about the manufacturing of that electrical wire cable, or what raw materials go into the final product.

-The wire and cable manufacturer typically makes those decisions.
-And that’s why, in order to source the best materials for your own electrification project, you must work with a cable manufacturer of repute.
+The electrical cable suppliers typically make those decisions.
+And that’s why, in order to source the best materials for your own electrification project, you must work with electrical cable manufacturers of repute.

-With years of experience in the electric cable and wire manufacturing industry, ZW Cable has the know-how and expertise to produce high-quality products at extremely reasonable costs.
-This not only guarantees your project completion to the highest safety standards, but the indoor or outdoor electrical cable you purchase will save you a lot of money.
-The result: A high-quality, low-cost and on-time electrical project!
+With years of experience in the electric cable and wire manufacturing industry, ZW Cable has the know-how and expertise to produce high-quality products at the extremely cheapest electrical cable.
+This not only guarantees your project completion to the highest safety standards but the indoor or waterproof outdoor electrical cable you purchase will save you a lot of money.
+The result: A high-quality, low-cost, and on-time electrical project!
+Contact us you can be our electrical cable distributors.
+We will offer you electrical cable price list for you.